-Prescription weight loss medicines can help obese people lose weight.
+Prescription weight loss medicines can help people with obesity lose weight.
 They are usually prescribed by a doctor when diet and exercise alone are not working.
 Each of these medicines works differently.
 People who use these medicines may not feel as hungry.
 Or they may feel full after eating only a small amount of food.
 Another type of weight-loss medicine makes it harder for your body to absorb fat.
 Prescription weight loss drugs can be helpful when used in combination with a low-calorie diet and regular physical activity.

 Who uses prescription weight loss medicines?

-Prescription weight-loss medicines are only for people who are obese.
+Prescription weight-loss medicines are only for people who have obesity.
 Most of these medicines are designed for people who weigh 20% or more above what is ideal for their height and body type.
 Or they are used with people who have a high body mass index (BMI).
 The BMI is a measure of your weight in relation to your height.
 Your doctor may prescribe you medicine to treat your obesity if you have:

 - A BMI of 30 or greater.